 Maintaining and building muscle should be a priority when you work out to improve your overall fitness level and strengthen your body.
-When it comes to weight around the middle, focus on exercises that specifically target your waist and abdominal area, such as sit-ups and crunches.
-For a full-body workout and to improve muscle mass, try simple strength training exercises, which can easily be done at home.
+When it comes to weight around the middle, focus on exercises that specifically target your waist and abdominal area, such as sit-ups and crunches, or, for a full-body workout and to improve muscle mass, try these strength training exercises that can easily be done at home.

 "I use a Fitbit to monitor my activity.
 I aim for over 10,000 steps a day and often do many more."